decodewithdeepak/node-js/0_notes/node-js-notes.md

 ### 7.5 NGINX (Setup, Serve Static Content, SSL with LetsEncrypt)

-NGINX is a high-performance web server that can also be used as a reverse proxy, load balancer, and HTTP cache.
-It is often used to serve static content and as a reverse proxy for Node.js applications.
+NGINX (Engine-X) is a high-performance open-source web server that uses a non-threaded, event-driven architecture to handle multiple concurrent requests efficiently.
+It can also be used as a reverse proxy, load balancer, and HTTP cache.

+NGINX is often used to serve static content, reverse proxy Node.js applications, and handle SSL termination.

 #### Installing NGINX

+To install NGINX on a Linux server (e.g., Ubuntu), follow these steps:

 ```bash
 sudo apt update